TheQuerySmith/engage-coach/README.md

 - [ ] Ensure non-overlapping survey windows
 - [ ] Gen-ed default of "Other"
 - [ ] Default survey open/close at midnight of local time
+- [ ] Create and edit courses should have explaination and correct dropdowns

 ### Refactoring
 - [ ] Remove unnessary effects